quantumgizmos/ldpc/README.md

 ## BP+OSD Decoding

 For decoding quantum codes, it is sometimes better to use a belief propagation + ordered statistics decoder (BP+OSD).
 The BP+OSD implementation in LDPCv2 is more scalable than the LDPCv1.
-The perforance improvments can be attributed to a new row reduction routine that preserves sparsity as much as possible.
+The perforance improvements can be attributed to a new row reduction routine that preserves sparsity as much as possible.